 About Racial Profiling

-Recording Equipment & Statistics
+Recording and Statistics

-The Lampasas Police Department has mandated the use of mobile video and audio recording equipment for all police vehicles that are regularly used for traffic and pedestrian stops.
-The department requires videotapes to be archived for at least 90 days.
-Command staff randomly reviews these tapes to ensure that officers are complying with department policies.
-In addition, all Lampasas Police Department Officers are required to attend Racial Profiling classes.
+The Lampasas Police Department has mandated the use of mobile video and audio recording equipment for all police vehicles that are regularly used to make motor vehicle stops.Officers that operate vehicles and other Officers of the department also have body worn camera.
+The department policy archives the videos by policy for at least 90 days.
+Command staff randomly reviews these recordings to ensure that officers are complying with department policies.